XxAntxX/Python_ShoppingList/Readme.md

 ### Libraries Used

-- `os`: Used for file and path operations, such as checking if the menu file exists and creating new files.
+- `os`: Used to check whether the JSON save file exists.
-- `glob`: Used to find all invoice files matching a pattern (e.g., `invoice_*.txt`) to determine the next invoice number.
+- `json`: Used to serialize and deserialize shopping lists for persistent storage.

 These libraries are part of the Python standard library, so no external installation is required.
 They were chosen for their simplicity and effectiveness in handling file management tasks in a console application.